It Takes a Tiny Village!

 Happy New Year!

 The outpouring of support for LIHI and Nickelsville’s first Tiny House Village has been incredible.
-Located on Lutheran Church of the Good Shepherd land at 22nd and Union, the Tiny House Village site has been a swarm of activity for the last few weeks as volunteers and future residents have come together to prepare the site and build the houses.
+Located on Lutheran Church of the Good Shepherd land at 22nd and Union, the Tiny House Village site has been a swarm of activity for the last few weeks as volunteers and future program participants have come together to prepare the site and build the houses.

 The Tiny House Village is looking good!
 So far we have wired the houses for electricity and are digging the trenches to connect the power.
 All of the houses are now on site, and just a few details remain until we can open.